 Networking 101: Understanding Spanning Tree - Page 2

-Enter per-VLAN spanning trees (PVST).
-When enabled, a bridge will run one spanning tree instance per VLAN on the bridge.
-If a trunk link contains VLANs 1, 2, and 3, it can decide that VLANs 1 and 2 should not take that path, but still allow VLAN 3 to use it.
-In complex networks, there will exist many situations where VLAN 3 only has one way out, probably because the admin wanted to limit where VLAN 3 reached.
-If we weren't using PVST and the trunk port was blocked by spanning tree, VLAN 3 on this bridge would have no connectivity with the rest of its LAN.
-Everyone should use PVST.
+With PVST enabled, a bridge will run one spanning tree instance per VLAN on the bridge.
+If a trunk link contains VLANs 1, 2, and 3, it can then decide that VLANs 1 and 2 should not take that path, but still allow VLAN 3 to use it.